DWI & Harris County Community Supervision

 In the event that your arrest for Driving While Intoxicated results in a conviction, there’s a strong chance that you’ll qualify for probation (now formally referred to as Community Supervision).

 In most cases, to avoid jail, opting to accept probation is the better option as opposed to losing your freedom.
-Judges in these cases aren’t known to deter defendants who wish to take advantage of probationary programs, however there may be numerous stipulations that must be honored to satisfy any probationary agreement with Harris County.
+Judges in these cases aren’t known to deter defendants who wish to take advantage of probationary programs, however there may be numerous stipulations that must be honored to satisfy any probationary agreement you enter with Harris County.

 Common Houston DWI Probation Stipulations